Top 10 things to do in Bahamas

 Photo Credits: elaine moore

 The Garden of the Groves is another breathtaking nature experience of the Bahamas.
-The garden is home to a number of stunning waterfalls, fountains and lush vegetation.
-You’ll also witness many birds and butterflies that migrate to and from flowers to another inside the garden.
+The garden is home to a number of stunning waterfalls, fountains, and lush vegetation.
+You’ll also witness many birds and butterflies that migrate to and from flower to another inside the garden.
 There are numerous shops inside the garden and furthermore a cafe and bar for nourishment.
 There is a playground inside the garden for the children.

 Like this article?
 Share this with your travel buddies and pin it if you are on Pinterest.